behradmoeini/TodoListDemo-Dockerized/README.md

-# Flask & PostgreSQL Docker Demo

-This project demonstrates how to containerize a Flask application and a PostgreSQL database using Docker and Docker Compose.

-## Project Structure

-Briefly describe the project structure and the role of each component.
+# TodoListDemo-Dockerized

+A simple, Dockerized Flask application for managing a task list, demonstrating the integration of Flask with PostgreSQL within Docker containers.

-## Getting Started
+## Features

+- View a list of tasks.
+- Add new tasks to the list.

-### Prerequisites
+## Prerequisites

 - Docker
 - Docker Compose

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Installation

-Instructions on how to clone the repository and set up the project.
+1. Clone the repository: ```git clone https://github.com/behradmoeini/TodoListDemo-Dockerized.git```
+2. Navigate to the project directory: ```cd TodoListDemo-Dockerized```
+3. Build and start the containers: ```docker-compose up --build```

-### Running the Application
+### Accessing the Application

-docker-compose up --build

-Explain how to access the application and any additional setup steps (e.g., initializing the database).
+After starting the containers, access the task list application by navigating to `http://localhost:5000` in your web browser.

+## Adding Tasks

+To add a task, simply:
+1. Enter the task in the input field on the homepage.
+2. Click the "Add Task" button.

+The new task will be displayed in the list on the main page.

-## Contributing
+## Technology Stack

-Encourage contributions and detail the process for submitting pull requests.
+- **Frontend**: HTML rendered through Flask
+- **Backend**: Flask (Python)
+- **Database**: PostgreSQL
+- **Containerization**: Docker, Docker Compose

-## License
+## Acknowledgments

-Specify the license under which the project is released.
+- Flask, for the minimalist Python web framework.
+- PostgreSQL, for the open-source relational database.
+- Docker, for simplifying deployment.